Archive ID: 1981-009-7

 Community Life Historic Events Memorial Day Massacre Mills Other Other Other Other Steel Industry Unions 1950-1979 South Chicago African-American Booklet/Pamphlet

-Featured Curation: Black Experience in the Mills
+Featured Exhibit: Black Experience in the Mills

-Featured Curation: Union Life
+Featured Exhibit: Union Life

-Featured Curation: Civil Rights Struggles
+Featured Exhibit: Civil Rights Struggles